What is differential geometry: curves and surfaces: Convex curves

 \section{Convex curves}

-Recall that a plane curve is convex if it bounds a convex region.
+Recall that a plane curve is \emph{convex} if it bounds a convex region.

-\begin{thm}{Proposition} Suppose that a closed simple plane curve $\gamma$ bounds a figure $F$.
-Then $F$ is convex if and only if the signed curvature of $\gamma$ does not change sign. \end{thm}
+\begin{thm}{Proposition} Suppose a simple closed smooth plane curve $\gamma$ bounds a figure~$F$.
+Then $F$ is convex if and only if the signed curvature of $\gamma$ does not change the sign. \end{thm}

-\begin{thm}{Lens lemma} Let $\gamma$ be a smooth regular simple plane curve that runs from $x$ to $y$.
-Assume that $\gamma$ runs on the right side (left side) of the oriented line $xy$ and only its endpoints $x$ and $y$ lie on the line.
+\begin{thm}{Lens lemma} Let $\gamma$ be a smooth simple plane curve that runs from $x$ to~$y$.
+Assume $\gamma$ runs strictly on the right side (left side) of the oriented line $xy$; only its endpoints $x$ and $y$ lie on the line.
 Then $\gamma$ has a point with positive (respectively negative) signed curvature. \end{thm}

 {